By Matías Herranz

 FINALLY, LET’S TAKE IT FOR A SPIN!

-Go to some of your repos and re-initialize it to take the pre-commit hook:
+Go to some of your repos and re-initialize them to take the pre-commit hook:

 $ git init

-Now, edit some of your Python files, introducing some violation (like a >80 columns line, only one blank line between function/class definitions, etc.) and try to commit it:
+Now, edit some of your Python files to introduce some violation (like a >80 columns line, only one blank line between function/class definitions, etc.) and try to commit it:

 $ git commit setup.py